document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 average rating is 5 out of 5, based on 1 votes, Ratings

-Specifically, we recommend to follow Dr. Gundry Keto diet recommendations, a diet that provides a more "balanced" supply of ketones.
-In this video, Dr. Gundry explains (min.
-1:27): brain at full ketosis still needs 30 to 40 percent of its fuel as sugar as glucose instead of ketones".
+Another option to follow, is Dr. Gundry Keto diet recommendations, a diet that provides a more "balanced" supply of ketones.
+In this article, Dr. Gundry explains: "Brain at full ketosis still needs 30 to 40 percent of its fuel as sugar as glucose instead of ketones".
 So here is his suggested diet as outlined in his book Unlocking The Keto code:

 • Nuts and some seeds like Chia Seeds that are rich with Omega-3,